-Learn more about convection cooking in Toaster Oven vs Convection Oven: Which Is Best for You
+Learn more about convection cooking in Toaster Oven vs Convection Oven: Which Is Best for You?

 Conclusion: Convection Microwave vs Toaster Oven

-Convection microwaves and toaster ovens are great household appliances to use instead of a conventional oven.
+Convection microwaves and toaster ovens are great household appliances to use instead of a conventional ovens.
 They can serve some of the same functions but use far less power and can take less time to cook.
 Overall, they cost less than a conventional oven and are more suitable for smaller kitchen spaces.